 2020: Larry Seamans ’85

-The Welch Alumni Relations Award recognizes College of the Liberal Arts faculty and staff who make significant contributions to enhance connections with alumni at the department, college, or interdisciplinary level.
-This award is named for and was first awarded to the late former dean Susan Welch, who set the standard for involvement with alumni.
+The Welch Alumni Relations Award, established in 2002, recognizes faculty and staff of the College of the Liberal Arts who make significant contributions to enhance connections with alumni at the department, college, or interdisciplinary level.
+The award was named for and first awarded to Dean Susan Welch, who set the standard for faculty involvement with alumni, by which all will be measured in the future.

 Past Award Winners